tradovate/example-api-js/tutorial/Access/EX-3-Time-Penalty/README.md

 Now our `connect` function will make sure to start the retry cycle if the response is a time penalty.
 Finally, we're ready to test it out, and see that our authorization works.
 We get console updates that tell us it's working.
 But to be sure, let's create another request that requires an access token.
+We will cover doing so in the next section.

 ### [< Prev Section](https://github.com/tradovate/example-api-js/tree/main/tutorial/Access/EX-2-Storing-A-Token) [Next Section >](https://github.com/tradovate/example-api-js/tree/main/tutorial/Access/EX-4-Test-Request)